eluzix/claritus-website/content/blog/can-an-investment-portfolio-tracker-help-you-achieve-your-goals.md

 We all know emotions and money don’t mix.
 However, we’re often busy and make expensive mistakes when we don’t have the facts in front of us.
 Then, it’s too easy to make an emotionally-driven move.
 This is where a portfolio tracker excels: you have a clear big picture view, which helps you approach your investments with discipline.
 Using this tool, it is much easier to adopt a data-driven approach.
 This is an essential step toward better decisions, fewer mistakes, and achieving your goals faster.

 Bottom line… .there are many investment portfolio tracking programs out there, and most are very good at what they do.
-But once you reach ax certain level, those cannot always help you adequately manage a more diverse portfolio.
+But once you reach a certain level, those cannot always help you adequately manage a more diverse portfolio.

 ### Looking for More Clarity in your Financial Life?